astralbijection/math-game/README.md

-SOLVE OR DIE
+SOLVE OR ELSE
 ======
 Missiles are falling on your city!
 Solve the equations they carry to hold them off for as long as possible.
+BEWARE: The source code in here is quite messy and illegible.

 # How To Play
-This game is similiar to Atari's Missile Command.
 You start with 5 lives.
 If you solve an equation with an incorrect number, you lose a life.
-If an equation makes it to the end, you lose 1 lives.
+If an equation makes it to the end, you lose 1 life.
 Solving equations by entering a value for one of the X values and clicking on the equation to solve grants points depending on the difficulty of the equation.

 # Mechanics
 With each level, the more challenging equations have a higher chance of spawning, and each equation moves faster.
 Every few levels, a new type of equation enters the spawning pool.
 The game ends when the player runs out of lives.